 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
-This help guarantee that the work is done correctly using current installation best practices.
+Hiring a licensed solar installer is critical.
+This ensures that the work is done properly using current installation best practices.
 A licensed electrical contractor in North Carolina may manage home solar PV installations in the state if they have the appropriate classification from the North Carolina State Board of Examiners of Electrical Contractors.

-Quality solar installations should include strong workmanship and performance warranties.
-A workmanship guarantee addresses any installation defects (such as cracks in the panels, poor alignment, or poor wiring), while a performance guarantee ensures a certain level of energy production.
-Strong warranties show that a company is confident in its work.
+High-quality solar installations should have robust workmanship and performance warranties.
+The workmanship guarantee covers any installation issues like poor alignment, cracks in the panels, or poor wiring.
+The output guarantee ensures an energy generation baseline.
+Strong warranties reflect a solar provider's confidence in its installations.

 Solar can help you lower electricity bills over time.
 Make sure you consider these aspects when considering the final cost and value of solar panels.